-- BThe standard enthalpy of formation is exactly double the molar enthalpy of the given reaction.
+- AThe standard enthalpy of formation is exactly double the molar enthalpy of the given reaction.

-- CThe standard enthalpy of formation is exactly half the molar enthalpy for the given reaction.
+- BThe standard enthalpy of formation is exactly half the molar enthalpy for the given reaction.

 Using the data in the table, calculate, to the nearest kilojoules per mole, the standard enthalpy of combustion of hydrazine .
 One of the products of the reaction is nitrogen.